stanford-dancebreak/stanford-dancebreak.github.io/content/posts/24aut-workshops.md

 experienced dancers are welcome as well, of course).
 Our "office hours" are an informal way to learn to dance, to practice/get feedback, or to hone a particular skill.

-### Polonaise (Week 8)

-Celebrate Polish Independence Day by learning one of the historic national dances of Poland, the Polonaise.
-No experience required.

-### Swing (Week 9)

-Learn to dance [Lindy Hop][lod-lindy], a popular style of jazz swing dancing with an emphasis on improvisation and having fun.
-No experience required.

 [lod-rotary]: https://open.spotify.com/playlist/4sGCGgIXR28EQL3oOd1GO4
 [lod-lindy]: https://www.libraryofdance.org/dances/lindy-hop/